 The most up to date code is available from my Mercurial repository.
 If you have Mercurial, the easiest way to obtain the code is by cloning it:

-hg clone http://hg.mrzv.org/Dionysus/ cd Dionysus hg up tip
+hg clone https://hg.mrzv.org/Dionysus/ cd Dionysus

 If you don’t have time or desire to deal with Mercurial, you can download the tarball of the entire repository.
 The advantage of using Mercurial is that it makes it very easy to keep up with the updates that are periodically committed to the repository: